-If the seal plate (4) was removed, install the seal plate O-ring (27) and lubricate it with light grease.
+If the seal plate (4) was removed, install the seal plate O-ring (26) and lubricate it with light grease.
 Install the seal plate gasket (5).
 Position the seal plate over the shaft and secure it to the bearing housing with the hardware (7 and 8).
-Install the bearing housing O-ring (29) and lubricate it with light grease.
+Install the bearing housing O-ring (28) and lubricate it with light grease.

 To prevent damaging the shaft sleeve O-ring (32) on the shaft threads, cover the threads with electrical or duct tape.
 Slide the O-ring over the shaft until it seats against the shaft shoulder.
 Remove the tape covering the threads.
 Check to ensure that the shaft threads are free of any tape residue and clean as required before proceeding with seal installation.
+When installing a new cartridge seal assembly, remove the seal from the container, and remove the mylar storage tabs, if so equipped, from between the seal faces.